Get all the information you need about grades.

 At the end of one year, "I" grades for courses that are not completed or repeated are changed to an "F".

-Consult the academic calendar for dates that you may change your registration in a course to a pass/fail by completing a schedule adjustment form.
+Consult the academic calendar for dates that you may change your registration in a course to a pass/fail by completing the Pass/Fail Grading Request form.

 For Fall 2020 and Spring 2021, the University has added more flexibility to the pass/fail grading option.
 To select this option you must submit a Pass/Fail Grading Request form to the Registrar’s Office by the established deadline.
 Under this option: